Morocco: North Africa in a Nutshell - Birding Tour

 We have a final morning of birding, either around Oued Sous or perhaps north to Tamri, another stronghold of Northern Bald Ibis.
 After lunch, we will head back to the Moroccan capital.
 Time permitting, we may have visit the bustling and vibrant market square in the center of Marrakech.
 The final night of the tour will be spent in Marrakech.

 Day 9: Departure

 PACE: Moderate to intense.
 This short tour cover a lot of ground, and there is little down time.
-The sun rises at about 6:30am and sets about 6:45pm, meaning that days are not extremely long.
-There are a couple of long drives of 6-8 hours, namely on days 2 and 6.
+There are several long drives of 6+ hours.
 Most of the roads in Morocco are paved roads of good quality.
 In the Erg Chebbi area, we will spend one day in 4x4s on small tracks or driving cross-country.

 CLIMATE: Hot and dry during the day in the desert areas of the tour (rarely up to 90°F, 32°C), cold (down to freezing) and possibly wet in the mountains (gloves, warm hat and good raingear recommended).
-Also expected to be cold during the early mornings and nights at the desert sites.
-The weather on the coast is generally comfortable at this season, though it can be hot at mid-day.
-Rain or even snow is possible on the coast or the mountains, though usually not for extended periods.
+Also expected to be cold during the early mornings and nights at other sites.
+Rain (or even snow in the high mountains) is possible, though usually not for extended periods.